CSCI-39548-FA24/course-syllabus/README.md

 - ReactJS testing using react testing library
 - RXJS: Realtime JS framework (also available in Java and other languages)
 - NextJS: ReactJS with built-in routing
 - Deploying webapps to production.
-Production build using webpacks, deploying backend services & monitoring
+Production build using Webpack, deploying backend services & monitoring
 - a11y compliance

 ### Final Project
 - Final project presentations

+## Important Academic Calendar Dates

+Note the below academic calendar dates as it pertains to our course:

+- Thurs, 10/3 - No class.
+- Tues, 10/15 - No class, classes follow Monday schedule.
+- Tues, 10/15 - Fall & Winter 2024 graduation filing period ends.
+- Wed, 11/6 - Last day for withdrawal (W grade).
+- Thurs, 11/28 - No class, Thanksgiving break.
+- Tues, 12/17 - Final exam week, we will have our final group presentations.
+(Tentative start Thurs, 12/12 if we need more time)

 ---